mbianchidev/mbianchidev/note-to-recruiters.md

 I'm a cloud expert, a DevOps coach, an experienced coder in multiple programming languages (Java, Python, Golang, TypeScript...), a mentor, an international speaker, a tech writer, a community leader...
 ADHD anyone?

-As neuro-divergent I think and operate differently from the majority but I think it is my strenght and I'm not afraid to challenge the status quo.
+As neuro-divergent individual I think and operate differently from the majority but I think it is my strenght and I'm not afraid to challenge the status quo.

 I don't like resumes but I have a public one, ask me for it if you need it.